 Master’s Flurry (Ex)

 Starting at 2nd level, a black belt can make a master’s flurry as a full-attack action.
-When doing so, a black belt has the Two-Weapon Fighting feat when attacking with any combination of unarmed strikes or weapons with the “monk” special feature.
+When doing so, a black belt has the Two-Weapon Fighting feat when attacking with any combination of unarmed strikes or one-handed weapons with the “monk” special feature.
 She does not need to use two different weapons to use this ability.
 A black belt applies her full Strength modifier to her damage rolls for all attacks made with master’s flurry, whether the attacks are made with an off-hand weapon or a weapon wielded in both hands.
 A black belt can substitute disarm, sunder, and trip combat maneuvers for unarmed attacks as part of master’s flurry.
 A black belt with natural weapons can’t use such weapons as part of master’s flurry, nor can she make natural weapon attacks in addition to her master’s flurry attacks.

 At 8th level, the black belt gains use of the Improved Two-Weapon Fighting feat when using master’s flurry.
 At 15th level, she gains use of the Greater Two-Weapon Fighting feat when using master’s flurry.